rlucente-se-jboss/systemd-podman-edge/README.md

 class of MariaDB containers to have access to that host directory.

-The commands listed in this section are illustrative of what needs to be done to generate the custom SELinux policy, but the setup.sh script above already uses the existing policy file to enable the mariadb container to persist data.
+The commands listed in this section are illustrative of what needs to be done to generate the custom SELinux policy, but the `setup.sh` script above already uses the existing policy file, `mariadb_container.cil`, to enable the mariadb container to persist data.
 If you want to create the SELinux policy again, please do the following.

 First, login to the desired container registry: